Responsabilities

 - arranging the work space in accordance with the Good Manufacturing Practices Guide (GMP, standardized by ISO 22716:2008 – this aspect does not require any authorization, but follows from your own responsibility;

-- to have at the headquarters the cosmetic product safety assessment report (CPSR), respectively, the product file, evaluated by a specialist;
+- to have at the premises the cosmetic product file (PIF), including the product evaluation report (CPSR) evaluated by a specialist;

 - sampling and analysis of cosmetic products;